pompamat/MSolver/README.md

 To install it, clone or download the repository and compile files `m_solver.cpp` and `determinant.cpp`.
 Compilation requires C++11 standard or newer.

 Below we describe basic usages of MSolver with examples.
+Please note, that the actual output is more verbose and presents subsequent operations required to archieve described results.
+In the examples, only the final result of computation is presented.

 ## m_solver.cpp file ##
 m_solver.cpp contains an implementation of Gaussian Elimination algorithm, explainig the steps executed along the computation.
 Input specification is as follows: